JoySkipper/GBT_RFI_pipeline/README.md

 ## How do I know it's working correctly?
 What output and feedback should I expect?

 There are several stages of this script.

+If you are uploading to a database, it will first ask for the credentials to access the database.
+Then it will move on to the various stages of processing:

 ### Stage 1: